ubuntu/ubuntu-desktop-documentation/docs/how-to/upgrade-ubuntu/upgrade-to-ubuntu-interim.md

 You can upgrade to Ubuntu 25.10 from the previous Ubuntu 25.04 interim release, or from the Ubuntu 24.04 LTS release.

 If you're running an older Ubuntu release, you must gradually upgrade to Ubuntu 24.04 LTS or 25.04 first before proceeding to Ubuntu 25.10.
-See [UpgradeNotes](https://help.ubuntu.com/community/UpgradeNotes) for more information.

 (switch-to-interim)=